walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/WalletSDK.md

         try await deleteKeyData(walletID: walletID, databaseName: databaseName)
     }
 }

+let wallet = try await Wallet(
+    configuration: WalletConfiguration(
+        walletID: "consumer-wallet",
+        persistence: WalletPersistence(
+            databaseKey: .provided(KMSDatabaseKeyProvider())
+        )
+    )
+)
 ```

 ``WalletDatabaseKey`` descriptions redact raw key material, but apps should still
 avoid logging, serializing, or otherwise exposing the `material` bytes.

+Use ``WalletStores`` with ``WalletCredentialStore`` to override credential
+storage while keeping the managed encrypted database key, DID store, and
+platform signing-key store.

-Use ``Wallet/deleteLocalData()`` to reset SDK-owned local data for the wallet.
+Use ``Wallet/deleteLocalData()`` to reset local data for the wallet.
 This removes wallet records, platform signing keys referenced by the wallet,
-encrypted database files and sidecars, and SDK-managed database keys.
+encrypted database files and sidecars, and managed database keys.
 When using
-an integrator-managed key provider, deletion also calls
+a provided database-key provider, deletion also calls
 ``WalletDatabaseKeyProvider/deleteDatabaseKey(walletID:databaseName:)``.
 Old
 local development databases created before encrypted persistence may need this
 reset; plaintext-to-encrypted migration is not performed.